-Parish no. 67 To include the two parishe es of St Benedict, Whitehaven, and St Mary, Kells.
-New parish from early in the next decade 2006 Mass attendance: 413 2004/5/6 average sacramental index : 88
+Parish no. 67 The parishes of St Mary, Kells and St Begh, Whitehaven, and the chapel of Ss Gregory and Patrick.
+New parish from early in the next decade 2006 Mass attendance: 694 2004/5/6 average sacramental index : 164

-- St Benedict, Whitehaven, and St Mary, Kells would merge into a new parish early in the next decade. - Sunday/vigil Mass would be continued at the church of St Benedict, Whitehaven. - The church of St Mary, Kells, would be expected to cease to be used for a Sunday/vigil Mass if Mass attendance there continues to fall.
+- St Begh, Whitehaven, and St Mary, Kells, would merge into a new parish early in the next decade. - Sunday/vigil Mass would be continued at the church of St Begh, Whitehaven. - The chapel of Ss Gregory and Patrick and the church of St Mary, Kells, would be expected to cease to have a Sunday/vigil Mass.